Contact Us

 What to keep in mind

 Internal stakeholders often scrutinize how US campaigns will be monitored and controlled.
 There may be limited experience combining creator activity, affiliate‑style elements, and paid user acquisition for the US, and concerns about attribution and KPI tracking in a complex regulatory landscape.
-For global brands, coordinating between broad growth goals and cautious US rollout plans can add another layer of complexity.
+For global brands, coordinating between broad growth ambitions and cautious US rollout plans can add another layer of complexity.

-This kind of strategy work is best suited to teams that are ready to define a US‑focused acquisition and creator approach aligned with internal policies, and that accept the need for redundancy in attribution and reporting for risk‑sensitive campaigns.
-It may be less suitable for brands seeking quick, unstructured experiments without clear guardrails, or for those unwilling to invest in monitoring, fraud checks, and contingency plans for influencer reliability.
+This kind of structured strategy work is best suited to teams that are ready to define a US‑focused acquisition and creator approach aligned with internal policies, and that accept the need for redundancy in attribution and reporting for risk‑sensitive campaigns.
+It may be less suitable for brands seeking quick, unstructured experiments without clear guardrails, or for those unwilling to invest in monitoring, fraud checks, and contingency planning for influencer reliability.